b-harvest/Liquidity-Module-For-the-Hub/README.md

     - for each swap
         - swap requestors send A tokens to liquidity pool
         - liquidity pool sends B tokens to each swap requestor using `FinalSwapUnitPrice`
-10. Transfer fee and tax
+10. Transfer fee
-    - transfer all fees to the `LiquidityPool` , all tax to the `LiquidityDAOFund`
+    - transfer all fees to the `LiquidityPool`

 ### 2) Frontend Interface